-- Distance from inadvertent movement shall be considered depending on the work procedure and expertise of the lineman. - Permissible current in the energized tool is 1 micro amp per kV line to ground. - Difference in current of two adjacent tools should not be more than 20% of the small value. - If auto-recloser is installed the same should be in manual mode. - Always Remain Cool And Unruffled Under Any Circumstances While Working On A Hot Line.
+- 9. All the insulators in the string must be healthy except one or two depending on voltage class. - 10.
+Altitude correction factor should be applied in the above electrical clearances. - 11.
+Distance from inadvertent movement shall be considered depending on the work procedure and expertise of the lineman. - 12.
+Permissible current in the energized tool is 1 micro amp per kV line to ground. - 13.
+Difference in current of two adjacent tools should not be more than 20% of the small value. - 14.
+If auto-recloser is installed the same should be in manual mode. - 15.
+Always Remain Cool And Unruffled Under Any Circumstances While Working On A Hot Line.

-Advancements and New Trends
+Advancemnets and New Trends

 - By integrating maintenance aspects into the structure design at planning stage rather than as afterthoughts, safety and efficiency can increase.
 Clearances can be pre-established, and working ease can be assured through scaled layouts utilizing human factor considerations.
-This should encompass the structures, insulators, hardware and tools to be used and the approach interfaces of these with the line workers (accessibility, steps, hand holds, platforms, attachments, weight, visibility, etc.). - Nowadays there are several different telerobotics systems for live-line maintenance being developed around the world.
+This should encompass the structures, insulators, hardware and tools to be used and the approach interfaces of these with the line workers (accessibility, steps, hand holds, platforms, attachments, weight, visibility, etc.). - 2.
+Nowadays there are several different telerobotics systems for live-line maintenance being developed around the world.
 Each of these systems is specially designed to fulfill a series of requirements for the application they are suited for.
 In order to fulfill these requirements the designers had to cope with different solutions and approaches, some specific of their application and others of general relevance for all the systems.
-The solutions taken define the practical and efficient use of the telerobotic system, and have to be taken with care, being fairly conservative but always looking what would be needed in the future. - The latest techniques also employ helicopters, useful where transmission lines traverse inaccessible terrain or where a bucket truck would damage crops.
+The solutions taken define the practical and efficient use of the telerobotic system, and have to be taken with care, being fairly conservative but always looking what would be needed in the future. - 3.
+The latest techniques also employ helicopters, useful where transmission lines traverse inaccessible terrain or where a bucket truck would damage crops.